Open-Markets-Initiative/Omi.Fix.Generators/Examples/ReadMe.md

 Fix Txt: Load a fix txt file and convert to fixml

-Fix Txt: Load a fix fields xml f
+Fix Types: Load a fix types xml